Daily Data: Tuesday, March 2 - Leader Publications

 Cory Wright 122; Savanna Marinelli 105; Kaelynn Smith 131, 86, 217 series; Riley Hopper 119, 117, 236 series; Laura Golubski 152, 148, 300 series; Chevelle Jaynes 144, 196, 340 series

-Berrien Springs resident given 10 to 40 years for criminal sexual conduct
+Former surgeon given 10 to 40 years for criminal sexual conduct

-NILES — A Berrien Springs resident is heading to prison on criminal sexual conduct charges.
-Berrien County Trial Court Judge... read more
+NILES — A retired surgeon is heading to prison on criminal sexual conduct charges.
+Berrien County Trial Court Judge Sterling... read more